Audition FAQ

 What role is perfect for me?

-If you want to know what role is perfect for you we recommend reading the PERUSAL SCRIPT, available by request.
+If you want to know what role is perfect for you, we recommend reading the PERUSAL SCRIPT.
 But please keep in mind the role you think is perfect for you may not be the role the director chooses to challenge you with.

 What does a director look for at auditions?